On 1 March 2025, our changes to medicinal cannabis driving in Victoria took effect.

 It’s important for drivers to know that it will still remain an offence for a medicinal cannabis patient to drive with cannabis in their system.

-The new law simply provides a court with discretion not to cancel a driver licence where the driver has a current script and has taken their medication in accordance with their doctors’ advice.
+The new law simply provides a court with discretion not to cancel a drivers licence if:

 - they may elect to issue a ‘Summons to Attend Court”.